virtualramblas/gromacs_smolagent/README.md

 * *is_gromacs_installed*: to verify that a local Gromacs instance is available and running.
 * *convert_pdb_to_gromacs*: to convert a .pdb file into .gro format.
 * *create_index_file*: to create an index file for a given PDB file.
-* *prepare_simulation_files*: to create the mandatory files for a Gromacs simulation (atom coordinates, topology and MD parameters) starting from a given PDB file.
+* *prepare_system_files*: to create the mandatory files for a Gromacs simulation (atom coordinates, topology and MD parameters) starting from a given PDB file.
 * *prepare_and_solvate_box*: to prepare a simulation box and solvate it.
 * *add_ions*: to add ions to the simulation box.
 ## Warning